Are Protein Bagels Healthy? A Mom-Tested Take on This Popular Trend

 10. What is the difference between a protein bagel and a regular bagel?

 Protein bagels are higher in protein, usually lower in carbs, and often more filling.
-They’re made with whole food ingredients that support energy, blood sugar balance, and meal satisfaction.
+They’re made with whole food ingredients that support energy.
 Learn more in this complete guide that breaks down their benefits.

 Leave a Comment